 Above all else, tell the absolute truth when you are testifying.
 Avoid rambling.
 The more words you say, the more ammunition you give to the other side to take something out of context.
 If a question can be answered with a yes or no, just say yes sir/ma'am or no sir/ma'am without explanation.
 If something needs to be explained, your lawyer will ask for more explanation.

 Once your trial begins, it will be difficult to gauge how it is going.
 When you put on your side of the case, you will feel like you are winning.
 When the other side puts on their case, you may think they are winning.
 Do not fall into the trap of trying to anticipate the result.
 If you have left the alligator boots, leather chaps, chewing tobacco, bubble gum, and Nascar shirt at home, all you can do is be truthful and have faith.

-It just about slipped my mind, but Let me thank ClearviewGlobal for their help with this article.
-I was speaking with Rishi there and taking notes at the same time.
+It just about slipped my mind, but Let me thank PrintingPeach for their help with this article.
+I was speaking with Jonathan there and taking notes at the same time.
 I had a rough draft done by the time I got off the phone.
-Anyway, if you want a top-notch IT service provider check out https://www.clearviewglobal.com and see what they have to offer.
+Anyway, if you want a top brochure printing service check out http://printingpeach.ca and see what they have to offer.
 Until the next time!

 Sources For This Article

 Posted in Law Post Date 09/13/2015